Friz-zy/pass/maxi/keepass/README.md

 # keepassc and python-keepass

-This provides command line and Python interfaces for operating on files in KeePass format v3 (used by [KeePass](http://keepass.info/) 1.x, and [KeePassX](http://www.keepassx.org/)).
+This provides command line and Python (both 2 and 3) interfaces for operating on files in KeePass format v3 (used by [KeePass](http://keepass.info/) 1.x, and [KeePassX](http://www.keepassx.org/)).
 Note, this is not the format used by the KeePass application version 2.x.